Amphispiza bilineata bilineata

-Taxonomy: There are nine subspecies recognized, six in Mexico, and three in the US (Pyle 1997): deserticola, breeding and wintering from California to southwest Wyoming and southwest New Mexico, opuntia, breeding and wintering from southeast Colorado and western Oklahoma to southeast New Mexico and southwest Texas, and bilineata, resident in central-southern Texas.
+Taxonomy: There are nine subspecies recognized, six in Mexico, and three in the US (Gill et al 2022): deserticola, breeding and wintering from California to southwest Wyoming and southwest New Mexico, opuntia, breeding and wintering from southeast Colorado and western Oklahoma to southeast New Mexico and southwest Texas, and bilineata, resident in central-southern Texas.
 Johnson et al (2020) add a seventh Mexican subspecies.

-One that frequented a feeder in Omaha in winter 1997-98 was attributed to the southern Great Plains subspecies bilineata based on the extensive white spots on the outer rectrices (Green 1997; Rising 1995).
-It is possible that spring-summer vagrants and winter visitors are of different subspecies.
+One that frequented a feeder in Omaha in winter 1997-98 was attributed to the southern Great Plains subspecies bilineata based on the extensive white spots on the outer rectrices (Green 1997; Rising 1995)., although opuntia would seem likely also on geographic grounds.

 Summer: Presumably the Nebraska sightings are of overshooting spring migrants; such birds occur regularly in their summer range northwestward follow the Colorado Front Range closely as far north as the southern Wyoming mountains.
-The northwestward distribution results in only a single Apr-Aug record on the northeast Colorado plains east of El Paso Co and north of the Arkansas River 26 Aug 2023 (eBird.org, accessed Dec 2023) and only three spring reports in the east, 27 Apr-19 May (Faulkner 2010).
+The northwestward distribution results in only a single Apr-Aug record on the northeast Colorado plains east of El Paso Co and north of the Arkansas River 26 Aug 2023 (eBird.org, accessed Dec 2023) and only three spring reports in southeastern Wyoming 27 Apr-19 May (Faulkner 2010).
 Hunn (1978) suggested that drought conditions in spring within the normal breeding range triggered vagrancy in this species.

 26 May 1984 near Keystone in Keith Co (Rosche and Johnsgard 1984)